Demographics of Generation Alpha: Global trends

 2018 was the first time when the number of people above 65 years of age (705 million) exceeded those between the ages of zero and four (680 million).
 If current trends continue, the ratio between these two age groups will top two by 2050.
 In fact, about half of all countries had sub-replacement fertility in the mid-2010s.
 The global average fertility rate in 1950 was 4.7 but dropped to 2.4 in 2017.
 However, this average masks the huge variation between countries.
 Niger has the world's highest fertility rate at 7.1 while Cyprus has one of the lowest at 1.0.
 In general, the more developed countries, including much of Europe, the United States, South Korea, and Australia, tend to have lower fertility rates.
 People in such places tend to have children later and fewer of them.
 However, surveys conducted in developed economies suggest that women's desired family sizes tend to be higher than their completed fertility.
 Stagnant wages and eroding welfare programs are the contributing factors.
 While some countries, such as Sweden and Singapore, have tried various incentives to raise their fertility rates, such policies have not been particularly successful.
 Moreover, birth rates following the COVID-19 global pandemic might drop significantly due to economic recession.
-As a matter of fact, data from late 2020 and early 2021 suggests that despite hopes of a baby boom due to the lockdowns, precisely the opposite happened, at least in developed nations like France or the United States, but not necessarily developing ones, such as Brazil or Uganda.
+Data from late 2020 and early 2021 suggests that despite hopes of a baby boom due to the lockdowns, precisely the opposite happened, at least in developed nations like France or the United States, but not necessarily developing ones, such as Brazil or Uganda.

 Education is in fact one of the most important determinants of fertility.
 The more educated a woman is, the later she tends to have children, and fewer of them.
 At the same time, the global average life expectancy has gone from 52 in 1960 to 72 in 2017.
 Higher interest in education brings about an environment in which mortality rates fall, which in turn, increases population density.
 All these factors reduce fertility, as does cultural transmission.
 Increasing immigration is problematic while policies that encourage people to have more children rarely succeed.
 Moreover, immigration is not an option at the global level.